 7. Optimize for Local Mobile SEO

 As previously mentioned, mobile SEO differs from desktop SEO because it uses location information based on a user’s location.
 That’s why it’s essential to optimize your site for local seo.
 At the minimum, you should include the business name, address, and phone number in your website’s metadata (usually in the footer) to optimize your website for local search results.
 For more advanced tactics, you should look into claiming a Google My Business page and using Schema markup to create rich snippets in the SERPs.
+You can use a schema plugin to help with the creation of structured data for your site.

 Mobile SEO FAQs